rsharmaofficial/text-to-sql/Lab4.md

 ![](./Media/Lab4/image3.png)
 ---

-### File 3 — `startup.sh`
+### File 3: `startup.sh`

 **Description:**
-This shell script runs automatically when Azure App Service starts your container.
+This shell script runs automatically when the Azure App Service starts your container.
 It installs all Python dependencies from `requirements.txt` and then starts the Gunicorn web server with Uvicorn workers to serve your FastAPI app.

 ```bash
 #!/bin/bash